betajippity/Nuparu/README.md

 * On macOS, all binary libraries except for TBB are statically linked.
 * On Windows, all binary libraries except for TBB are statically linked.
 * On Linux, all binary libraries except for TBB are statically linked.
+* The version of TBB included uses the standard STL, not the Intel Parallel STL implementation.
 * Since macOS ships with Zlib and GLUT by default, Nuparu does not include Zlib or FreeGLUT for macOS.
 * Nuparu does not contain the entirety of Boost; instead, only a subset of Boost required for OpenVDB is included.
 * Partio is built without support for .prt files.